 Seán O’Neill is a partner in our Business Law Group in Toronto with a practice focussed on the power industry.

 Mr. O’Neill has significant experience representing acquirers, investors and developers of a variety of generation assets, including nuclear, hydroelectric, landfill gas, wind, solar and biomass.
 He has assisted financial institutions and borrowers on project financings of renewable energy projects across Canada and in the US.
 He regularly negotiates commercial arrangements in the sector, including power purchase agreements, service contracts and conservation and demand management agreements.
 He has negotiated power purchase agreements and contracts for differences representing over 800 TWh of electrical energy.

-Mr. O’Neill is recognized as a leading lawyer in the area of energy in the following directories and publications: Chambers Global, Chambers Canada, Canadian Legal Lexpert Directory, International Who's Who of Energy Lawyers, and Who's Who Legal: Canada.
+Mr. O’Neill is recognized as a leading lawyer in the area of energy in the following directories and publications: Best Lawyers in Canada, Chambers Global, Chambers Canada, Canadian Legal Lexpert Directory, International Who's Who of Energy Lawyers, and Who's Who Legal: Canada.

 Mr. O’Neill’s experience in the power industry includes acting for:

 - a Canadian pipeline company in the negotiation of a clean energy supply contract with the Ontario Power Authority and shared site arrangements with Ontario Power Generation Inc. in respect of a 900 megawatt replacement gas-fired power project in eastern Ontario

 - an international mining company in the sale of a 51% interest and negotiation of a $150 million development funding commitment in respect of a proposed 1,000 megawatt hydro-electric generation facility in Chile

 - an international forest products company in respect of a stapled long-term embedded generation PPA and regulatory consents arising from the company's sale of eight hydro-electric generation facilities in Ontario